dmo2118/RailShooter/README.md

 there may be...interesting...flaws.

 This requires .NET 4.5.2 on Windows, as well as OpenGL-capable drivers.
-It may also work with an as-yet-undetermined amount of effort on Linux and OS X.
+It may also work on Linux and OS X with Mono; try it and see.